 But how should foreign investors tackle Spain’s real estate transactions?
 How can you increase your knowledge of the Spain real estate market and of Spain’s legal system as applied to real estate?

-Join Spanish real estate attorneys Mónica Regaño Aguirre, Janis Amort, and Fernando González Romero, from our affiliated Spain law firm, Monereo Meyer Abogados, and Harris Bricken real estate attorney Simon Malinowski as the moderator, as they discuss the most important steps for successfully investing in Spain’s real estate market.
+Spanish real estate attorneys Mónica Regaño Aguirre, Janis Amort, and Fernando González Romero, from our affiliated Spain law firm, Monereo Meyer Abogados, and Harris Bricken real estate attorney Simon Malinowski as the moderator, discuss the most important steps for successfully investing in Spain’s real estate market.

 Among other things, this free webinar covers the following topics: